Dec. 24, 1948 - July 18, 1999 Beaumont, Texas

 Defensive end Lawrence Edward "Tody Smith" is the younger brother of Charles “Bubba” Smith.
 Both played high school football for their dad, W.R.
-Smith, at Charlton-Pollard in Beaumont, Texas, where Tody was a prep All- American.
+Smith, at Charlton-Pollard High School in Beaumont, Texas, where Tody was a prep All- American.

 Smith attended Michigan State and Southern California.
-At USC he was named All-American his junior year, 1969.
+At USC, he was named All-American his junior year, 1969.
 He played only four games as a senior because of an ankle injury.
 Smith was one of the five African American starters that played against an all-white University of Alabama football team, winning 42–21 in Birmingham on September 12, 1970.
 This game was historically significant because it was a factor in convincing the University of Alabama and its fan base to accelerate its football team's integration.

-After the season, coach Tom Landry seemed convinced Smith had the capability to start in 1972.
-Although he had surgery during the off-season on an injured knee, Tody was ready to go in 1972 and went on to play in the Super Bowl that year.
+After the season, coach Tom Landry seemed convinced Smith could start in 1972.
+Although he had surgery during the off-season on an injured knee, Tody was ready to go in 1972 and was able to play in the Super Bowl that year.